AI-Wars-Soc/web-api/README.md

 # Documentation

-Go to http://localhost/redoc for the API
+Host the server locally (see [here](https://github.com/AI-Wars-Soc/server)) and go to to http://lvh.me/api/redoc for all of the endpoints